NCAlgebra/NC/NCAlgebra/doc/NCReplace.md

-# NCSubstitute {#PackageNCSubstitute}
+# NCReplace {#PackageNCReplace}

-**NCSubstitute** is a package containing several functions that are useful in making replacements in noncommutative expressions.
-It offers a replacement to Mathematica's `Replace`, `ReplaceAll`, `ReplaceRepeated`, and `ReplaceList` functions.
+**NCReplace** is a package containing several functions that are useful in making replacements in noncommutative expressions.
+It offers replacements to Mathematica's `Replace`, `ReplaceAll`, `ReplaceRepeated`, and `ReplaceList` functions.

 Members are: